UdeS-CoBIUS/EXECT/README.md

 exemple : conda install islandpath orthofinder fasttree raxml phylip

+If Bioconda is not installed on your computer, follow the instructions for the installation and usage at https://bioconda.github.io/user/

 For IslandPath, a release is included in the repository in the `tools/islandpath` directory.
 You can download the most recent version at https://github.com/brinkmanlab/islandpath/releases/